ppinard/stratagemtools/README.rst

 stratagemtools
 ==============

-.. warning:: Requires a legal version of SAMx's STRATAGem installed on a Windows PC to work including the USB dongle.
+.. note:: Requires a legal version of SAMx's STRATAGem installed on a Windows PC to work including the USB dongle.

 *stratagemtools* is a Python interface to SAMx's